Chinese-born Australian CCTV journalist detained in China

 Cheng is an anchor for the BizAsia program.
 She was born in China and worked in finance in Australia before returning to China and starting a career in journalism with CCTV in Beijing in 2003.

-She has reported major Chinese events including Beijing’s 2008 Olympics and Shanghai’s 2010 World Expo.
+She has reported on major Chinese events including Beijing’s 2008 Olympics and Shanghai’s 2010 World Expo.